Skip to main content

 How to get tickets to Sunflower Festival at Scarecrow Farm

-You can buy tickets to Sunflower Days at the door, but if you'd prefer to buy ahead of time, you can buy tickets on the Scarecrow Farm website soon!
+You can buy tickets to Sunflower Days at the door, but if you'd prefer to buy ahead of time, you can buy tickets on the Scarecrow Farm website!

 For more information

 To find out more about Sunflower Days, check out the Scarecrow Farm website or Facebook page.
-You can also see my Scarecrow Farm post from 2017 to see more of the family-friendly fun you could enjoy there!
+You can also see my Scarecrow Farm review post to see more of the family-friendly fun you could enjoy there!

 Want to see even more sunflowers?
 Here are some great posts from other Midwest bloggers about sunflower festivals across the region: